Max Strus NBA Playoffs Player Props: Heat vs. Celtics

-Max Strus and the rest of the Miami Heat face the Boston Celtics in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+Max Strus and his Miami Heat teammates take the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-In this piece we'll dive into Strus' stats and trends, helping you make good picks on prop bets.
+With prop bets available for Strus, let's break down some stats and trends to assist you in making good predictions.

 Max Strus Prop Bets vs. the Celtics